-- 6.1 Firing Line - The firing line is immediately in front of the several firing points.
-All ranges are measured from this firing line to the face of the targets when targets are hung in their proper position in front of the backstop. - 6.2 Firing Point - That part of the range provided for the competitor immediately in the rear of the firing line from which firing takes place.
+6.1 Firing Line - The firing line is immediately in front of the several firing points.
+All ranges are measured from this firing line to the face of the targets when targets are hung in their proper position in front of the backstop.

+6.2 Firing Point - That part of the range provided for the competitor immediately in the rear of the firing line from which firing takes place.
 Each firing point is numbered to correspond with the target frames.
-Each firing point should have a minimum width of five feet.
+Each firing point should have a maximum width of five feet and a minimum of 3'9" (at the discretion of the Arena Director).